Haricharan1212/Haricharan1212.github.io/_pages/about.md

 - *Theoretical Computer Science*, with a particular emphasis on NP-hardness and approximation algorithms
 - *The Future of Cellular Communication*, including 5G and 6G technologies

-I find great intellectual satisfaction in tackling challenging problems, whether they are engaging mathematical puzzles or intricate research questions.
-I am always open to meaningful discussions about mathematics and engineering.
+I find great intellectual satisfaction in *tackling challenging problems*, whether they are engaging mathematical puzzles or intricate research questions.
+I'm always open to meaningful discussions about mathematics and engineering.

+I enjoy delivering engaging sessions, lectures and talks and am committed to connecting with audiences by sharing thought-provoking insights.